ConvictSarge/Pi-Hole/README.md

 It's working... set my laptop to the DNS of pi-hole

-Set my router interface to the DNS of pi-hole with a backup resolver incase my proxmox server goes down
+Set my router interface to the DNS of pi-hole

 All done!